 The wingtip must be firmly attached to the wing.
 Walk along the leading edge (make sure to look at the strut too) to check for damage and verify that the fuel caps are secure and closed.
 Now is the time to visually verify the quantity in the tank, drain fuel from the quick drains.
 Do not forget to look at the mail wheel, tire and brakes.
 Check the tire pressure, as sometimes its not readily visible that the pressure is too low.

 Be careful when checking the oil level if the engine has run previously.
 Keep the level between the min. and max. on the dipstick.
-Before checking the level in a Rotax engine: open the oil sump, ignition off/keys out and rotate the propeller until a murmling sound is heard from the oil reservoir.
+Before checking the level in a Rotax engine: open the oil sump, ignition off/keys out and rotate the propeller until a murmling sound is heard at least a couple of times from the oil reservoir.
 Always carry an extra quart (0,946 liter) of right type oil in the aircraft.